RedisLabs/redislabs-docs/content/platforms/kubernetes/db-controller.md

 ---
-Title: Managing databases in Kubernetes
+Title: Managing Redis Enterprise Databases in Kubernetes
 description: The database controller provides the ability to create, manage, and use databases via a database custom resource.
 weight: 35